 - See a program of events on the Mysore Dasara website.

-Dasara Sightseeing Tours
+Dasara Sightseeing Tours (Details to be Confirmed for 2018)

 - Royal Mysore Walks conducts a variety heritage walks, cycle tours, and jeep tours of the city throughout the festival.
 Bookings can be made online here.